thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-> We actually this component in our [Angular 2 Master Class training](http://thoughtram.io/angular2-master-class.html).
+> We actually use this component in our [Angular 2 Master Class training](http://thoughtram.io/angular2-master-class.html).

 Using this component is super easy.
-Since there are no external file dependencies and all the HTML and CSS is defined inline, we should *never* see [in the DevTools console] a 404 loading error for this component.
+There are no external file dependencies as all the HTML and CSS is defined inline.
+Therefore we should *never* see [in the DevTools console] a 404 loading error for this component.

 ## Components with External Assets

-Another feature let's us load HTML and styles from external files: using URLs in the metadata configuration block.
+Another component feature allows us to load HTML and styles from external files: using URLs in the metadata configuration block.
 Refactoring a component's code, HTML, and CSS into three separate files [in the same package] is a common best-practice.

 *  header.component.ts
 *  header.component.html